tylertian123/ryver-latexbot/usage_guide.md

 ## Rendering Math/Chemical Equations

 Of course, the primary function of LaTeX Bot is to render LaTeX.
 You can render an equation with the `render` command, e.g. `F(s) = \int_{0}^{\infty} f(t) e^{-st} dt` will render the definition of the Laplace Transform.

 LaTeX Bot also supports rendering chemical equations with `mhchem`.
 Render chemical equations with the `chem` command, e.g. `@latexbot render HCl_{(aq)} + NaOH_{(aq)} -> H2O_{(l)} + NaCl_{(aq)}` will render the neutralization of hydrochloric acid and sodium hydroxide.

-Note that the spaces before and after the plus signs and the arrow are required; if there are no spaces around the arrow, the equation cannot be rendered;
+Note that the spaces before and after the plus signs and the arrow are required (blame the `mhchem` package, not me);
+if there are no spaces around the arrow, the equation cannot be rendered;
 if there are no spaces around the plus signs, they will get rendered as charges instead.